 Preheat the oven to 180°C(fan)/200°C/gas mark 6.
 Grease a 20cm square cake tin and line with baking paper.

-Place the oats, raisins, coconut, lemon juice and zest and grated apple into a food processor or high powered blender.
-Pulse until slightly broken down and well combined yet with some of the oats and raisins still whole.
+Place 200g oats, 150g chopped dates or raisins, 40g desiccated coconut, juice of half a lemon, zest of a whole lemon and one grated apple into a food processor or high powered blender.
+Pulse until broken down and well combined.
 Set aside.

-Place the honey or maple syrup, butter and sunflower oil into a medium saucepan and heat gently until melted.
+Place 1 tbsp of honey or maple syrup with 100g of butter or oil into a medium saucepan and heat gently until melted.

-Pour into the prepared tin and use a spatula to flatten down the top.
-Bake for 20 minutes until starting to turn brown.
+Place in the pre-heated oven and bake for 20 minutes until starting to turn brown.

 Remove from the oven and cut into slices in the tin using a sharp knife.
-Leave to cool completely then cut again before removing from the tin.
+Leave to cool completely in the tin then cut again before removing from the tin.

 Thanks to my friend Sarah for giving me the idea for these in the first place, and sharing her recipe (which I’ve slightly altered).